CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/overview.md

 ## **Oracles**

-The new generation (NG) of stableswap introduces oracles based on AMM State Prices and the invariant D. The Pool contract records exponential moving averages for coins 1, 2 and 3 relative to coin 0.
+The new generation (NG) of stableswap introduces oracles based on AMM State Prices and the invariant D.

 - price oracle (spot and ema price)
 - moving average D oracle

 Oracles are updated when users perform a swap or when liquidity is added or removed from the pool.
 Most updates are carried out by the internal `upkeep_oracles()` function, which is called in those instances.
 In some cases, such as when removing liquidity in a balanced ratio, the `D` oracle is updated directly within the `remove_liquidity()` function, as there is no need to update the price oracles (removing balanced does not have a price impact).

-!!!danger
+!!!danger "Oracle Manipulation"
     The spot price cannot immediately be used for the calculation of the moving average, as this would allow for single block oracle manipulation.
 Consequently, `_calc_moving_average` uses `last_prices_packed`, which retains prices from previous actions.

 ??? quote "`upkeep_oracles`"